canonical/k26-default-bitstreams/README.md

     organize:
       default-bitstreams: data/k26-starter-kits
 ```
 Here `version` just runs a simple script to generate a unique version string, `k26-default-bitstreams` part defines how to build the rust package which creates the `bin/k26-default-bitstreams` used in the app section and `bitstream-data` makes a copy of the project's `./data` folder available from the snap root at `$SNAP/data`.

+# Licenses

+The source code here is distributed under the GPL-3.0-only licence provided in the repository root's `LICENSE` file.

+The bitstream packaged in the snap is distributed under a binary only license, provided in the `$SNAP/data/k26-starter-kits/LICENSE-BINARIES` file.